bayesiandemography/rvec/README.md

 ## Installation

-You can install the development version of rvec from [GitHub](https://github.com/) with:
+Install the development version of rvec from [GitHub](https://github.com/) with:

 ``` r